khanlab/SPIMprep/README.md

 snakemake -c all --use-singularity
 ```

 Note: if you run the workflow on a system with large memory, you will need to set the heap size for the stitching and fusion rules.
-This can be done with e.g.: `--set-resources bigstitcher_spark_stitching:mem_mb=60000 bigstitcher_spark_fusion:mem_mb=100000`
+This can be done with e.g.: `--set-resources bigstitcher_stitching:mem_mb=60000 bigstitcher_fusion:mem_mb=100000`

 7. If you want to run the workflow using a batch job submission server, please see the executor plugins here: https://snakemake.github.io/snakemake-plugin-catalog/

-Alternate usage of this workflow (making use of conda) is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog?repo=khanlab/SPIMprep).
 <!--intro-end-->